s-e-r-g/interview-questions/README.md

 * What build system do you use: make, cmake, yocto, custom, other?
 * What programming languages, libraries, tools do you use in development?
 * How often do you update them?
+* Do you have some kind of dev containers for development?
 * What are target platforms?

 Documentation
 -------------
 * How do you store documentation?
-* Can you look at the difference in documentation between 2 releases/branches/revisions?
+* Can you have a difference between 2 releases/branches/revisions for docs?

 Development process
 -------------------